GCC15/bilibili-captcha/README.md

 captcha_learn.py:

-This module is designed to use a multilayer perceptron (MLP) model to learn to recognize individual captcha character.
+This module is designed to use a multilayer perceptron (MLP) model to learn to recognize individual CAPTCHA character.
-The input layer consists of 300 neurons, which is the result of flattening the standard 20 by 15 captcha character image.
+The input layer consists of 300 neurons, which is the result of flattening the standard 20 by 15 CAPTCHA character image.
 There is only one hidden layer, and it consists of 200 hidden neurons.
 The output layer consists of 26 neurons, each corresponding to one possible outcome (EFGH JKLMN PQR TUVWXY  123456 89).
 The activation function used is tanh.